imagej/imagej.github.io/pages/JavaScript_Scripting.md

-For a complex example see the example script {% include github repo='fiji' path='plugins/Examples/Multithreaded\_Image\_Processing\_in\_Javascript.js' label='Multithreaded' %}, which, beyond parallelization, illustrates how to pass functions as arguments to other functions, and how to invoke them with variable number of arguments.
+For a complex example see the example script {% include github repo='fiji' path='plugins/Examples/Multithreaded\_Image\_Processing\_in\_Javascript.js' label='Multithreaded Image Processing in Javascript' %}, which, beyond parallelization, illustrates how to pass functions as arguments to other functions, and how to invoke them with variable number of arguments.

 #### Functions as Objects